-Now in its seventh year, this unusual field course is offered by the Fairbanks Summer Arts Festival in collaboration with Alaska Geographic and the National Park Service.
+Now in its ninth year, this unusual field course is offered by the Fairbanks Summer Arts Festival in collaboration with Alaska Geographic and the National Park Service.
 It is led by adventurer-composer Stephen Lias.

 Working with experienced guides, naturalists, and scientists, we take experienced composers into the backcountry of Alaska's wilderness and provide them with an intense and immersive adventure.
 With this as their inspiration, the composers then have the opportunity to compose original chamber music that is premiered by top-notch contemporary music performers on staff at the Fairbanks Summer Arts Festival.

 The "Denali Adventure" field course (started in 2012), allows composers to spend four days in the back country of Denali National Park, after which have four days in a secluded location to compose.
 Returning to Fairbanks, the group meets up with "Corvus" - the contemporary music ensemble of the Fairbanks Summer Arts Festival and their new pieces are rehearsed and then premiered both in Fairbanks and in the visitors center of Denali National Park.

 2018 and 2019 saw the introduction of a second, and much more immersive, offering that took composers on a week-long canoe trip above the Arctic Circle (2018) and an epic sea-kayaking trip Prince William Sound (2019).
 The resulting pieces, completed in the following months, are premiered in New York City at the iconic Federal Hall National Memorial.

 For 2020, we are returning to a single trip (the classic Denali trip).
 We may resume the more immersive trips in the coming years as we gauge interest and cost.